 - Understand your business goal and the purpose of SEO in the organization

-- Perform a technical SEO audit based on the most relevant components to your business
+- Perform a technical SEO audit based on the most relevant components for your business

 - Do a content gap analysis